EDF announces climate-focused subsidiary Oklima

-PARIS, Sept 12 (Reuters) - French power giant EDF said on Tuesday it had set up a new carbon offset subsidiary named Oklima, with the aim of developing projects which it said would help reduce greenhouse gas emissions by cutting fossil fuel use.
+PARIS, Sept 12 (Reuters) - French power giant EDF has set up a new carbon offset subsidiary named Oklima with the aim of developing projects to help reduce greenhouse gas emissions by cutting fossil fuel use, it said on Tuesday.

 One of the projects Oklima will focus on is carbon sequestration, or the process of capturing and storing atmospheric carbon dioxide by planting trees, re-wilding wetlands, or putting carbon underground through carbon capture and storage.